 What type of content do you primarily create?

 The process for inputting an image for ChatGPT to analyze is incredibly simple.
-Just navigate to the chat box (on desktop or mobile) and click the paperclip icon.
+Just navigate to the chat box (on desktop or mobile) and click the paperclip icon to upload an image.
+This ChatGPT image input feature requires GPT-4 or higher to function properly.

-Next, choose the file on your device, then add a prompt—anything from "Describe this image" to "What color shoes should I wear with this outfit?"
+Next, choose the file on your device (supported formats include JPG, PNG, and GIF under 20MB), then add a prompt—anything from "Describe this image" to "What color shoes should I wear with this outfit?"

 Learn more: Using ChatGPT data analysis to interpret charts & diagrams

 OpenAI's latest offering has features reminiscent of Goggles, but with a unique approach.
 The difference is how ChatGPT now interprets the actual contents of the image, rather than searching the web and comparing it to known images.
-Specifically, ChatGPT generates a description of the image and uses that description in its search.
+Specifically, GPT-4 Vision (GPT-4V) generates a detailed description of the image and uses that description in its reasoning process.

 And it's pretty accurate.
 When I first asked it to identify a lunch, it easily figured out I was eating clam chowder in a bread bowl.